-All parking appeal requests are reviewed and decided by a panel consisting of the Coordinator of Student Conduct and the student advisors.
+All parking appeal requests are reviewed and decided by a panel consisting of the Director of Student Conduct and Community Standards, a member of the Public Safety staff, and five student representatives.
 A letter regarding the outcome of this review is then sent to the student’s email address.
 All decisions made by this panel are final.

 Parking Appeal Denied?

 Any student whose parking appeals are denied has 20 business days to pay the fine.
-Fines can be paid online, or by cash or check at the Cashier’s window, Room 018 of University Hall.
+Fines can be paid online, or by cash or check in the Accounting Office, Room 018 of University Hall.
 Any fine not paid by the deadline is posted to the student’s account without additional notice.

 As a non-motorized vehicle, a bicycle is permitted on campus sidewalks, driveways, and related streets for transportation use.
 Bicycles should be stored in the bicycle racks located throughout campus property.
 Bicycles are not permitted inside public buildings and bicycles locked to objects other than bicycle racks—specifically but not limited to handrails, trees, benches, and signs—are subject to immediate removal and confiscation.

 If a bicycle is confiscated, it will be retained by the Public Safety Department for no less than six months, after which it may be converted to University use, donated, discarded, or destroyed.

 Non-motorized vehicles are permitted on campus sidewalks, driveways and related streets for transportation use.
 These non-motorized vehicles are not permitted for recreational use anywhere on campus—in particular not on any buildings, architectural features on or near any University buildings, or property.